Rare verdict: 6 get life imprisonment for duping Mumbai bank of Rs 2.5 crore

 The relevant property actually belonged to Anushia Shah, who had given it to the government to create a joggers' park.

-The court found that bank official Bhagwanji Joshi was not vigilant enough and sanctioned the loan without verifying the credentials of the borrowers.
+The court found the that bank official Bhagwanji Joshi was not vigilant enough and sanctioned the loan without verifying the credentials of the borrowers.

 Advocate Yunus Memon, who had created a title search report of the Versova property, calling it good and marketable, and had said that the bank could mortgage it, was also sentenced to three years in jail.